 The Snake River is the largest tributary of the Columbia.
 The river begins in Northwestern Wyoming south of Yellowstone Park and west of the Continental Divide at an elevation of just over 9,800 feet.
 From there, where several small streams converge to form the river, the Snake flows south for more than 100 miles before turning west into Idaho and flowing across the southern part of the state, and then north to its confluence with the Clearwater at Clarkston, Washington, and Lewiston, Idaho.
 From there the river flows west through southern Washington to its confluence with the Columbia a few miles south of Pasco.
 At the confluence, the elevation of the river is 340 feet above sea level.
 Thus in its 1,056 miles the Snake drops more than 9,400 feet, a step decline.

 There are a number of waterfalls across southern Idaho.
 Early French fur traders called the Snake a “mad river,” apparently for good reason.
-The annual discharge of the Snake into the Columbia is 27.5 million acre feet, or about 14.5 percent of the annual discharge of the Columbia into the ocean.
+The annual discharge of the Snake into the Columbia is 36 million acre feet (1962-2016, measured at Ice Harbor Dam), or about 19 percent of the annual discharge of the Columbia into the ocean.
 The Snake drainage basin encompasses 92,960 square miles, or about 36 percent of the entire Columbia River Basin.
 Obviously, while vast, the Snake River Basin is quite arid.

 The rapid descent and rocky canyon of the Snake made it a good river for hydropower development; the first hydropower dam was built in 1900 at Swan Falls and supplied electricity to the Trade Dollar Mine at Silver City 28 miles away.
 The Snake also is heavily tapped for irrigation.
 Above Milner Dam, near Burley, Idaho, virtually the entire flow of the river is pumped or diverted.
 Downstream of Milner Dam, the Snake is replenished by springs and tributaries, essentially amounting to a reborn, or second river.